fuszenecker/Kubernetes/Grafana.md

-# Logging with Grafana, Prometheus, Loki, Promtail and Tempo
+# Logging and metrics with Grafana, Prometheus, Loki, Promtail and Tempo

 Create folder for storages: